PhiOlz/Cathcart_section2_Question2/README.md

 # Cathcart_section2_Question2

-Please install modules again in cases that there are missing modules. npm install
+Please install modules again in cases that there are missing modules with npm install

 Run 'npm run dev' command to see the result